 33. Scrub with Grapefruit & Salt

-Simply dip a Grapefruit in Epsom or Rocksalt and watch all those hard water stains disappear like magic!
-Plus, it will add a lovely citrus smell to your tub and feel refreshing.
+Simply dip a Grapefruit in Epsom or Rocksalt, rub it on your tub, and watch all those hard water stains disappear like magic.
+It will also add a lovely citrus fragrance to your tub.

 Tips for Effective Bathtub Cleaning